-- Black Knight: Burgundy flowers with prominent white stamens look striking when paired with green or white flowering companions
+- Black Knight: This variety produces burgundy flowers with prominent white stamens that look striking when paired with green or white flowering companions.

-- Butterfly Blue: Very common in the trade; flowers are more lavender than true blue
+- Butterfly Blue: These are very common in the trade.
+The flowers are more lavender than true blue.

-- Fama White: White flowers are twice as large as Pink Mist or Butterfly Blue; this variety thrives in areas with cool summers
+- Fama White: They produce white flowers that are twice as large as Pink Mist or Butterfly Blue.
+This variety thrives in areas with cool summers.

-- Kompliment: Similar in appearance to Butterfly Blue, but hardy to zone 3
+- Kompliment: These are similar in appearance to Butterfly Blue, but are hardy to zone 3.

-- Pink Mist: Clear pink flowers look so feminine in your fairy garden
+- Pink Mist: These clear pink flowers look so feminine in your fairy garden.